dfinke/Essential-AI-Driven-CSharp-Prompts/README.md

-# Essential AI Driven CSharp Prompts
+# Essential AI-Driven CSharp Prompts
 Below is a list of AI-driven prompts that you can use to generate C# code.
 Click on any of the prompts and it will take you to the GitHub Copilot page where you can generate the script.

 This is a free service from Microsoft GitHub.
 Think ChatGPT and much more.